greena13/react-hotkeys/README.md

 ### How action handlers are resolved

-> If one of the DOM-mounted descendents of an focus-only `<HotKeys />` component are in focus (and it is listening to key events) AND those key events match a hot key in the component's key map, then the corresponding action is triggered.
+> If one of the DOM-mounted descendents of an `<HotKeys>` component are in focus (and it is listening to key events) AND those key events match a hot key in the component's key map, then the corresponding action is triggered.

 `react-hotkeys` starts at the `<HotKeys />` component closest to the event's target (the element that was in focus when the key was pressed) and works its way up through the component tree of focused `<HotKeys />` components, looking for a matching handler for the action.
 The handler closest to the event target AND a descendant of the `<HotKeys />` component that defines the action (or the component itself), is the one that is called.

 That is:

-- Unless one of the DOM-mounted descendents of a focus-only `<HotKeys />` component is in focus, the component's actions are not matched
+- Unless one of the DOM-mounted descendents of a `<HotKeys>` component is in focus, the component's actions are not matched
-- Unless a focus-only `<HotKeys />` component is nested within the `<HotKeys />` component that defines the action (or is the same `<HotKeys />` component), its handler is not called
+- Unless a `<HotKeys>` component is nested within the `<HotKeys />` component that defines the action (or is the same `<HotKeys />` component), its handler is not called
 - If a `<HotKeys />` component closer to the event target has defined a handler for the same action, a `<HotKeys />` component's handler won't be called (the closer component's handler will)

 A more exhaustive enumeration of `react-hotkeys` behaviour can be found by reviewing the [test suite](/test).